Double barreled question: How to avoid it for a smooth flow of employee survey feedback

 Double direct question vs. double barreled question

 Double direct questions and double-barreled questions are common in surveys and questionnaires, but they serve different purposes and have distinct impacts on the clarity and quality of responses.
-Understanding their differences is crucial for effective data collection.
+Understanding their differences, including the double-barreled question meaning, is crucial for effective data collection and ensuring that survey responses provide accurate and actionable insights.

 How to avoid writing double-barreled questions?